argoproj/argo-cd/docs/proposals/respect-rbac-for-resource-exclusions.md

 The configuration for this will be present in the `argocd-cm`, we will add new boolean field `resource.respectRBAC` in the cm which can be set to `true` to enable this feature, by default the feature is disabled.

-The feature will also modify `gitops-engine` pkg to check for forbidden/unauthorized errors when listing for resources, if error is found argocd will skip those resources making sure that argocd only monitors resources that it has access to.
+For the implementation there are 2 proposals :

+1. Modify `gitops-engine` pkg to make a `SelfSubjectAccessReview` request before adding any resource to the watch list, in this approach we are making an extra api server call to check if controller has access to the resource, this does increase the no. of kubeapi calls made but is more accurate.
+2. Modify `gitops-engine` pkg to check for forbidden/unauthorized errors when listing for resources, this is more efficient approach as the no. of kubeapi calls made does not change, but there is a chance of false positives as similar errors can be returned from kubeapi server or env specific proxies in other situations

+In both solutions, once controller determines that it does not have access to the resource it will stop monitoring it.

 ## Security Considerations and Risks